 According to The Bible, the country of Israel was originally a nation ruled solely by God, with judges as His representatives.
-It was only until the nation of Israel wanted an actual king that Saul was crowned one.
+It was only when the nation of Israel wanted an actual king that Saul was crowned one.

 In the Archangel Protocol, access to the LINK (the virtual reality implanted internet) is reserved for members of a religion.
 And since the LINK is required for operating in society...
 Every government in the world (except for Russia) has a state religion, and citizenship is conditional on being religious.
 Essentially, the atheists got the blame for World War III, and this is the result.